leana8959/teewhy.net/content/about.md

 he/him | INFP

-A 20-something walking disaster.
+A 20-something person doing 20-something activities.
 I code and listen to music... like, a lot.
 Too much, probably.
 I also write *slightly unserious* reviews on Goodreads occasionally.

-Currently an undergraduate studying English and Computer Science.
+Currently a graduate student studying Linguistics.

 Don't click on [this little, mysterious link](https://bit.ly/3BlS71b).